IEEE 802.1X: Windows Vista

 Windows Vista-based computers that are connected via an IP phone may not authenticate as expected and, as a result, the client can be placed into the wrong VLAN.
 A hotfix is available to correct this.

 Windows 7

 Windows 7 based computers that are connected via an IP phone may not authenticate as expected and, consequently, the client can be placed into the wrong VLAN.
 A hotfix is available to correct this.

 Windows 7 does not respond to 802.1X authentication requests after initial 802.1X authentication fails.
 This can cause significant disruption to clients.
 A hotfix is available to correct this.

 Windows PE

-For most enterprises deploying and rolling out operating systems remotely, it is worth noting that Windows PE does not have native support for 802.1X.
+Windows PE does not have native support for 802.1X.
 However, support can be added to WinPE 2.1 and WinPE 3.0 through hotfixes that are available from Microsoft.
 Although full documentation is not yet available, preliminary documentation for the use of these hotfixes is available via a Microsoft blog.